zenzike/snap-extension-hdbc/README.md

 -------

-If you want to use this as part of your Snap application, you should change your 'ApplicationState' to contain the 'HDBCState', the following will be typically placed in the 'Application.hs' file:
+If you want to use this as part of your Snap application, you should change your `ApplicationState` to contain the `HDBCState`, the following will be typically placed in the `Application.hs` file:

 ~~~~
 type Application = SnapExtend ApplicationState